FOX Token (FOX) Trading Up 0.9% This Week

-FOX Token (CURRENCY:FOX) traded up 9.4% against the dollar during the 24 hour period ending at 18:00 PM E.T. on August 9th.
-During the last seven days, FOX Token has traded up 0.9% against the dollar.
-FOX Token has a market cap of $9.81 million and $1.29 million worth of FOX Token was traded on exchanges in the last day.
-One FOX Token coin can now be bought for about $0.84 or 0.00002616 BTC on exchanges.
+FOX Token (CURRENCY:FOX) traded up 9.4% against the US dollar during the one day period ending at 20:00 PM E.T. on August 13th.
+One FOX Token coin can currently be bought for $0.84 or 0.00002616 BTC on major exchanges.
+FOX Token has a total market cap of $9.81 million and $1.29 million worth of FOX Token was traded on exchanges in the last day.
+During the last seven days, FOX Token has traded 0.9% higher against the US dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.